rdeits/Bemis-100/Readme.md

 ##Usage

-Copy `Web/default_devices.example.py` to `Web/default_devices.py` and edit it to include the serial port for your lights.
+Copy `Web/default_devices.example.py` to `Web/default_devices.py` and replace the `'/dev/tty.usbmodemfa131'` with the name of your device's serial port.

 To serve the web interface at `localhost:5000`: